Ear Balance / Tinnitus

 - Central auditory processing disorder – Treatment has to be tailored to each child.
 A multi-prong approach is needed: changing the learning or communication environment, recruiting higher-order skills to help compensate, and remediation of the auditory deficit itself (computer- assisted, one-on-one training with a therapist, home-based/ group programs )

-- Hearing aids for a wide range of brands, sizes, types and degrees of sophistication
+- Hearing aids – a wide range of brands, sizes, types and degrees of sophistication, with customized choices for different ages and listening situations.(Read More: Hearing Aids); (Read More: Things New Technology Hearing Aids Can Do)

-- FM systems for classrooms and halls to improve on HA performance.
+- FM systems for teachers, classrooms and halls to improve on HA performance.
+Personal and discrete Roger Pens microphone systems.(Read More: 10 Ways Technology Improves Hearing Now)

-- Non GA clinic procedures to release pus or fluid from the middle ear in adults.
+- Non general anesthetic (GA) clinic procedures to help release pus or fluid from the middle ear in adults, or insertion of grommet tubes.

-- Under GA (day surgery) to release fluid or insert grommet tubes for glue ears, repair perforated ear drums, reconstruct or replace with simple prostheses for malformed or eroded ear bones.
+- Under GA (day surgery) - To release fluid or insert grommet tubes for glue ears - To repair perforated ear drums - To reconstruct or replace with simple prostheses for malformed or eroded ear bones.